Keeping your WordPress site updated is more than just a routine task; it’s a crucial step in safeguarding your site.

-We get several emails from users asking whether it is safe to update their WordPress site after a new WordPress release.
+As the biggest WordPress resource site, we often get several emails from users asking whether it is safe to update their WordPress site after a new release.

-In this article, we will explain why you must always use the latest version of WordPress and show you how to update WordPress properly.
+This article will explain the importance of using the latest version of WordPress and show you how to update WordPress properly.

 Why You Should Update WordPress